Montana-Media-Arts/340-interactive-art/modules/week-4/_posts/2001-01-01-your-first-network.md

 Right click the connect wire between the `videodevin1` operator and the `null1` operator.
 This should pull up a menu, where you can select the "Insert Operator" option.

-You should then select the `Blur` operator.
+You should then select the **Blur** operator.

 ![Example of adding another operator](../imgs/addBlur.gif "Example of adding another operator")

 ### Blur

-As you might expect, the [`Blur`]() operator _blurs_ the image.
+As you might expect, the [**Blur**]() operator _blurs_ the image.
 Please open the "parameters window" and explore how the parameters effect the resulting webcam data.

 **{ NOTE: }** _Notice how the background of the network shows you the changes you are applying in real-time.

 #### Try Edge Instead

-Now, let's replace the `blur1` operator in the network with an `edge` operator.
+Now, let's replace the `blur1` operator in the network with an **Edge** operator.

-> The TD Wiki states that "The [`Edge`](https://docs.derivative.ca/index.php?title=Edge_TOP) operator finds edges in an image and highlights them.
+> The TD Wiki states that "The [**Edge**](https://docs.derivative.ca/index.php?title=Edge_TOP) operator finds edges in an image and highlights them.
 For each pixel, it looks at the values at neighboring pixels, and where differences are greater than a threshold, the output's value is higher."

 To replace the operator;

-1. open the "OP Create Dialog" window, select the `Edge` operator, then place it below the `blur1` operator
+1. open the "OP Create Dialog" window, select the **Edge** operator, then place it below the `blur1` operator
 2. Connect the outlet of the `videodevin1` operator to the inlet of the `edge1` operator
 3. Then connect the outlet of the `edge1` operator to the inlet of the `null1` operator.

 You should see the preview video change to now show edges of your camera data.
-Again, please feel free to play with the `edge` operator parameters to get a sense of the possibilities of the `Edge` operator.
+Again, please feel free to play with the `edge1` operator parameters to get a sense of the possibilities of the **Edge** operator.

 ![Replace the blur operator with an edge operator](../imgs/edgeAdd.gif "Replace the blur operator with an edge operator")